Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 1. Make sure you’re with a well-established, reputable hosting company.

-Ensure that they either know how to, or have someone who knows how to, monitor and support your site.
+Ensure that they either know how to or have someone who knows how to, monitor and support your site.
 They should be keeping up to date with the latest news and updates, and able to alert you at first signs of trouble.
-They should also have their own system in place for backing up sites.
+They should also have their system in place for backing up sites.
 A good hosting company will often have 24/7 support in case something does happen.

 2. Make Regular Site Backups.